USD ($)

 How Does a Network Hub Work?

-All devices connected to a hub share the same communication channel, meaning if two devices try to send data at the same time, their signals can collide, causing errors.
-When this happens, the devices stop and wait for a random amount of time before trying again.
+All devices share the same communication channel and bandwidth.
+If two devices send data at the same time, collisions occur, causing errors.
+When this happens, devices pause and retry after a random delay.
+Because bandwidth is shared, adding more devices reduces speed and overall network performance.

 What is the 5-4-3 Rule in Hub Connectivity?